The Institute of Bible Doctrine

 -Spiritual Life: We are given a human spirit, by which means we can have a relationship with God; Filled with the Holy Spirit; Made a priest – can name sins and pray directly to God the Father; Guaranteed Logistical Grace including all the doctrine you need to reach spiritual maturity within your lifetime.

--Christian Service: The believer becomes an ambassador to the Lord Jesus Christ; is provided angelic protection and a “wall of fire” whenever necessary.
+-Christian Service: The believer becomes an ambassador to the Lord Jesus Christ; is given a spiritual gift by the Holy Spirit.

 1. “God consciousness” must take place before “Christ consciousness.”
 God consciousness takes place at a young age.
 God reveals himself to all people, at which time the individual makes a decision to accept or reject the existence of God (Ps.
 19:1; Rom.
 1:18-21; Ps.
 14:1